dbgb/d2-tools/maps.md

   - to L2 ⬅️
     - to L3 ⬅️
       - L3 💰
-- to Lower Kurast 📏 (Row 6 w/ gold piles)
+- to Lower Kurast 📏 (Row 6, after gold piles)

 ### 4. Lower Kurast ⚪